Beyond Collision Cones: Dynamic Obstacle Avoidance for Nonholonomic Robots via Dynamic Parabolic Control Barrier Functions: CONCLUSION

 \subsection{Problem Formulation}

 Our objective is to prove that the candidate barrier function~$h$ is a valid CBF as defined in \autoref{def:cbf_basic}.
-Due to the Nagumo's Theorem, it is sufficient to verify the CBF condition~\eqref{cond:cbf_basic} on the boundary of the safe set, $\partial \cal{C}$.
+By Nagumo's Theorem, it is sufficient to verify the CBF condition~\eqref{cond:cbf_basic} on the boundary of the safe set, $\partial \cal{C}$.

 \begin{remark}[CBF Condition Under Input Constraints] Let the set of admissible inputs for the System~\eqref{eq:bicycle_simplified_sys} be

 The control authority, representing the maximum effect of the input on $\dot{h}(\vx)$, is given by: